vivarium-collective/vivarium-chemotaxis/README.md

 # vivarium-chemotaxis

-[vivarium-chemotaxis](https://github.com/vivarium-collective/vivarium-chemotaxis) Is a library for chemotaxis-specific vivarium processes.
+[vivarium-chemotaxis](https://github.com/vivarium-collective/vivarium-chemotaxis) is a library for chemotaxis-specific vivarium processes.

 ## setup